Considering Solar and Batteries? Welcome to Your Updated Options.

-1) No batteries – still get power when the sun is up and the grid is down.
+- No Batteries – still get power when the sun is up and the grid is down.

-2) Existing solar grid-tied system (without batteries) – add batteries with a technique called AC coupling.
+- For Existing Solar Grid-Tied Systems (Without Batteries) – add batteries with a technique called AC coupling.

-3) Install solar with a grid-tied battery backup system – get both grid connection and battery storage from the start.
+- Install Solar With a Grid-Tied Battery Backup System (DC Coupling) – get both grid connection and battery storage from the start.